When you are faced with 2 great appliances like the Instant Pot and the Power Pressure Cooker XL, it can be hard to choose just one.

 Main Differences

-The other major difference is the longer warranty (by 10 months) provided by Instant Pot.
+The other major difference is the more extended warranty (by 10-months) provided by Instant Pot.

-The instant pot can be used for boiling water canning according to their website, but wasn't designed with a pre-set function like the Power Pressure Cooker XL was.
+According to their website, the instant pot can be used for boiling water canning, but it wasn’t designed with a preset function like the Power Pressure Cooker XL.

-Because of all this, our pick here would be the this Instant Pot.
+Because of all this, our pick here would be this Instant Pot

 The comparison chart below covers a few more details....